RENCI/ctmd-dashboard/README.md

 ##### Possibly Useful Notes

-It's nice to leave your session attached to keep an eye on errors, but of course you want to rebuild and/or detach at times:
+It's nice to leave your session attached to keep an eye on errors throughout development, but of course you want to rebuild and/or detach at times:

 ```bash
 $ docker-compose up --build -d
 ```

-Or only start a couple services, specify them explicitly:
+Or only start a couple services, you may specify them explicitly:

 ```bash
 $ docker-compose up api
 ```

-The above command starts the `api` and its dependency, the `db`.
-You can also just build specific images.
+The above command starts the `api` and its dependency, the `db` service.
+Similarly, one can also just build specific images.

 ```bash
 $ docker-compose up --build api db
 ```

-Point your browser to `http://localhost:3000` to see the dashboard.
+Point your browser to `http://localhost:3000` to access the dashboard.
-To mess with the API directly (in the browser or Postman, say), that is served to `http://localhost:3030`.
+To mess with the API directly (in the browser or in Postman, say), that is served to `http://localhost:3030`.

 ##### Hot Reloading